Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 #### 4.3.6 Hand-eye calibration

-* Add point: Enter the X, Y, and Z value of the teaching point into the input box and click the [Add Point] button to add the point's coordinates to the corresponding coordinate area.
+* [Add point]: Enter the X, Y, and Z value of the teaching point into the input box and click the [Add Point] button to add the point's coordinates to the corresponding coordinate area.
-* Import from Clipboard: Right-click the RGB display to show the coordinate information of a point in the camera coordinate system.
+* [Import from Clipboard]: Right-click the RGB display to show the coordinate information of a point in the camera coordinate system.
 After pasting coordinate data from other devices into the input box, click this button.
 The system will automatically recognize the format and import the data.
 * Camera coordinate area: Displays the coordinates of the four camera teaching points.
 * Robot coordinate area: Displays the coordinates of the four robot teaching points.
-* Delete point/Delete all: Delete a single point or all coordinates in the coordinate area.
+* [Delete point/Delete all]: Delete a single point or all coordinates in the coordinate area.
 * Auto add/Detect markers: When you select the [Auto Add] mode, the hand-eye calibration tool enters auto-add mode.
 Place a calibration board at the pallet position so that it is fully visible within the camera's field of view.
 Then, click the [Detect Markers] button.
 The tool will automatically detect the coordinates of the four corners of the calibration board, eliminating the need to enter them manually.
-* Left handed coordinate system: Check this option to switch the coordinate area to a left-handed coordinate system.
+* [Left handed coordinate system]: Check this option to switch the coordinate area to a left-handed coordinate system.
-* Calibration: Click the [Calibration] button to start the hand-eye calibration.
+* [Calibration]: Click the [Calibration] button to start the hand-eye calibration.

 [Gripper tool offset] section
 * Euler angles: Enter the Euler angles for the robot gripper tool (e.g., the robot wrist).